How we choose what to recommend.

 Cons

-- Not reliable enough for primary home use
+- Suction, not for primary home support

 - Suction limitations on textured surfaces